PRESS RELEASE

 Rimini, 22 December 2025 – SIGEP World – The World Expo for Foodservice Excellence, curated by Italian Exhibition Group (IEG), will return to Rimini Expo Centre from Friday 16 to Tuesday 20 January 2026, showcasing the best of its six sectors: gelato, confectionery, chocolate, bakery, pizza and coffee.
 These supply chains, according to key industry association data, are worth over €40 billion in total – encompassing domestic consumption, exports, and related activities – confirming their strategic importance to the national economy.

-PASTRY & CHOCOLATE: SEASONAL SWEETS, PREMIUM GROWTH, AND A RESILIENT CHOCOLATE MARKETCIOCCOLATO IN RIPRESA
+PASTRY & CHOCOLATE: RECURRING SWEETS, GROWING PREMIUM SEGMENT AND RECOVERING CHOCOLATE MARKET

-According to Confartigianato, in 2024, over 54,000 businesses were active in Italy’s artisanal pastry sector, with 38,000 of them being artisan (approximately 71%).
-For Easter-related confectionery, it is estimated that 37,000 businesses will be involved in 2025, with difficulties in finding qualified labour reaching 58.7% of planned recruitment for pastry chefs, gelato makers, and artisan bakers.
-The SIGEP Christmas 2025 Observatory, based on Circana data, reports an increase in out-of-home dessert consumption across the five major European countries, with 3.2 billion servings (+6% compared to 2024).
-In Italy, growth stands at +2.3%, confirming the central role of desserts in the catering industry.
-Panettone – both classic and premium varieties – remains the leading product during the festive season.
-Pastry chefs surveyed by the SIGEP Christmas Observatory reported an increase in demand, including internationally, with estimated growth of around 28% in Paris, 40% in New York, and 80% in Hong Kong by 2025.
-In the domestic market, Confartigianato forecasts a 4% to 5% increase in turnover for 2024, while Codacons reports an average 4% rise in the price of industrial panettone and pandoro compared to 2023.
-Premium artisanal versions currently cost between 30 and 35 euros per kilogram.
+In the artisanal pastry sector, according to Confartigianato, in 2024 there were more than 54,000 companies active in Italy, of which 38,000 were artisanal (about 71%).
+For Easter-related seasonal desserts, an estimated 37,000 businesses will be involved in 2025, with a difficulty in finding skilled labour reaching 58.7% of the planned recruitment for pastry chefs, ice cream makers and artisan bakers.
+The SIGEP Christmas 2025 Observatory, based on Circana's calculations, reveals an increase in the consumption of desserts outside the home in the five main European countries, with 3.2 billion servings (+6% compared to 2024).
+In Italy, growth stands at +2.3%, confirming the central role of desserts in catering.
+Panettone – in its classic and premium versions – is confirmed as the leading product of the holidays: some pastry chefs interviewed in the SIGEP Christmas Observatory have highlighted an expansion in demand also abroad, with increases in 2025 estimated at around +28% in Paris, +40% in New York and +80% in Hong Kong.
+On the domestic market, Confartigianato reports a growth in turnover of between +4% and +5% for 2024, while Codacons records an average increase of +4% in the prices of industrial panettone and pandoro compared to 2023; premium artisanal versions range between 30 and 35 euros/kg.

 (Sources: Confartigianato, Codacons, Circana, ICCO, Unionfood, IRI)

-In 2024, annual bread consumption per capita in Italy was approximately 41 kg, a slight increase of 1.6% compared to 2023.
-However, this figure remains below the European average of 70 kg, with consumption peaking at around 80 kg in countries such as Germany and Austria.
-The total turnover of the bakery sector – encompassing bread, pizzas, and similar products – is estimated at 13.4 billion euros, with approximately 8.4 billion euros attributable to bread alone.
+In 2024, the annual per capita consumption of bread in Italy was about 41 kg, a slight increase (+1.6%) compared to 2023, but still below the European average of 70 kg, with peaks of around 80 kg in countries such as Germany and Austria.
+The total turnover of the bakery sector – which includes bread, pizzas and similar products – is estimated at 13.4 billion euros, of which about 8.4 billion is attributable to bread alone.

-In Italy, there are over 46,800 bakery businesses, with 98.1% being artisan producers.
-76% of businesses engage in both production and direct sales, while the remainder focus solely on resale.
-Artisan businesses generate around 33% of total turnover, with the remainder coming from industrial bakeries and large, organised players.
+In Italy, there are more than 46,800 bakery companies, 98.1% of which are artisan.
+76% of companies carry out both production and direct sales, while the remaining share focuses on resale only.
+Artisan companies generate about 33% of the total turnover, while the remainder is attributable to industrial bakeries and large organised players.

-Current trends confirm a gradual decline in consumption volumes compared to previous decades (in the 1970s, consumption exceeded 100 kg per capita per year), alongside a growing demand for products offering greater added value.
-This includes breads made with local flours and ancient grains, wholemeal or semi-wholemeal options, “free-from” products (gluten-free, lactose-free, etc.), low-glycaemic breads, and those fermented for extended periods.
+Current trends confirm a progressive reduction in volumes compared to past decades (in the 1970s, it exceeded 100 kg per capita per year), against a growing demand for products with greater added value: breads with local flours, ancient grains, wholemeal or semi-wholemeal products, "free from" products (gluten-free, lactose-free, etc.), breads with low glycaemic content and leavened with long fermentation.

 (Sources: Confartigianato Alimentare / Assopanificatori Confesercenti / AIBI / Italmopa)

-PIZZA: 2.7 BILLION SERVINGS PER YEAR AND OVER 15 BILLION IN TURNOVER
+PIZZA: 2.7 BILLION PIECES PER YEAR AND OVER 15 BILLION IN TURNOVER

-Pizza remains a quintessential dish in Italian food service.
-According to data from CNA Agroalimentare and Coldiretti, Italy produces around 2.7 billion pizzas annually, requiring over 200 million kg of flour, 225 million kg of mozzarella, 30 million kg of olive oil, and 260 million kg of tomato sauce.
+Pizza continues to be one of the symbolic dishes of Italian foodservice.
+According to calculations based on data from CNA Agroalimentare and Coldiretti, around 2.7 billion pizzas are produced in Italy every year, requiring over 200 million kg of flour, 225 million kg of mozzarella, 30 million kg of olive oil and 260 million kg of tomato sauce.

-In 2024, there were 88,793 pizzerias operating in Italy, an increase of almost 25% compared to the previous year, generating a total turnover of over 15 billion euros.
-Per capita consumption is close to 8 kg per year, with most people eating at least one pizza a week.
+In 2024, there were 88,793 pizzerias active in Italy, an increase of almost 25% compared to the previous year, for a total turnover of more than 15 billion euros.
+Per capita consumption is close to 8 kg per year, with an average frequency of at least one pizza per week for most of the population.

-Regarding prices, the average cost of a meal at a pizzeria (pizza, drink, cover charge, and service) in 2024 increased by approximately 4% compared to 2023 and 16% compared to 2021.
-There are significant regional variations between major Italian cities and areas with a strong tourist presence.
+As far as prices are concerned, the average cost of a meal in a pizzeria (pizza, drink, cover charge and service) in 2024 is up by about +4% compared to 2023 and +16% compared to 2021, with strong regional differences between the main Italian cities and the areas with the greatest tourist vocation.

 (Sources: CNA Agroalimentare / Coldiretti / Ministry of Business – Movimprese / IIAS / FIPE-Confcommercio)

-COFFEE: NEARLY 6 BILLION IN TURNOVER AND EXPORTS RECOVERING
+COFFEE: ALMOST 6 BILLION IN TURNOVER AND EXPORTS ARE RECOVERING

-Coffee imports in 2024 increased by 1.6% in volume, reaching approximately 703.5 million kg, with a value of around 2.6 billion euros.
-Italy remains the world’s third-largest importer of green coffee (after the United States and Germany) and the leading producer of roasted coffee in Europe, ahead of Germany and other EU countries.
+Coffee imports in 2024 increased by 1.6% in volume, reaching about 703.5 million kg, for a value of around 2.6 billion euros.
+Italy is the third largest importer of green coffee in the world (after the United States and Germany) and the largest producer of roasted coffee in Europe, ahead of Germany and other EU countries.

-The professional coffee machine sector, a key Italian industrial strength, continues to thrive.
-In 2023, the sector’s turnover exceeded €550 million, an increase of approximately 1% compared to 2022, with exports accounting for over 70% of total turnover.
+The professional coffee machine sector, one of Italy's industrial excellences, also remains dynamic: in 2023, the sector's turnover exceeded €550 million, up by about +1% compared to 2022, with an export share of more than 70% of the total turnover.

-(Souces: Consorzio Promozione Caffè / UCIMAC / ISMEA (su Eurostat) / Comitato Italiano Caffè / ANIMA)
+(Sources: Consorzio Promozione Caffè / UCIMAC / ISMEA (on Eurostat) / Comitato Italiano Caffè / ANIMA)

-KITCHEN EQUIPMENT AND APPLIANCES: ITALY RANKS FOURTH INTERNATIONALLY
+KITCHEN EQUIPMENT AND MACHINES: ITALY FOURTH LARGEST PRODUCER IN THE WORLD

-The product range is expanding to include multifunctional equipment, with ovens and blast chillers leading the way, alongside new applications in vacuum cooking, dynamic preparation, and pressure braising.
-Air treatment and air conditioning are once again central themes, linked to energy efficiency and the microclimate in the kitchen.
-Artificial intelligence is playing an increasingly important role in managing catering processes, from customer service to operational organisation.
-Technological advancements will reshape skills, making training a strategic factor for the industry.
+On the product front, the offer of multifunctional equipment is growing, with ovens and blast chillers as driving segments and new applications in vacuum, dynamic preparation and pressure braziers.
+The issues of air treatment and air conditioning, linked to energy and efficiency of the microclimate in the kitchen, are also central.
+Artificial intelligence is taking on an increasing role in the management of catering processes, from customers to operational organisation.
+Technological evolution will lead to a redesign of skills, making training a strategic factor for the sector.

-(Source: EFCEM, the Italian Association of Professional Equipment Manufacturers for Catering and Cleaning)
+(Source: EFCEM, Italian Association of Manufacturers of Professional Equipment for Professional Catering and Washing)

 ITALIAN EXHIBITION GROUP PRESS CONTACTS | media@iegexpo.it